-The ‘GC Tips and Tricks’ series offers practical pointers for corporate counsel based on the experience of GCs and other senior in-house lawyers.
-Each edition focuses on a key issue, providing tips on how to run a successful in-house legal team.
-In this edition, we consider how senior corporate counsel approach team management, and specifically recruitment of in-house counsel.
-We are grateful for contributions from:
+This blog aims to offer practical pointers for corporate counsel based on the experience of GCs and other senior in-house lawyers.
+Today, we consider how senior corporate counsel approach in-house legal team management, and specifically recruitment of in-house counsel.

 You are recruiting a new member to your in-house legal team, and are preparing for the interview.
 Perhaps you have a tried and tested method for picking the right team member, or this is your first recruit.